tctco/HUST-Teaching-Evaluation-Script/README.md

 Or you could install it directly from [greasyfork](https://greasyfork.org/zh-CN/scripts/448443-%E5%8D%8E%E7%A7%91%E8%B6%85%E6%98%9F%E5%BF%AB%E6%8D%B7%E8%AF%84%E6%95%99%E8%84%9A%E6%9C%AC).

-Please note that the script checks the **most recommended course / the least satisfied course** if the user clicks **all excellent / all bad**.
+Please note that the script checks the **most recommended course / least satisfied course** if the user clicks **all excellent / all bad**.

 If you like this script, please give it a star at [github](https://github.com/tctco/HUST-Teaching-Evaluation-Script).
 Thanks!